 - You will have to refrain from driving for up to a week, the exact time will depend on how you’re healing.
 Tasks like writing can be resumed within a week or two, but you will still feel some numbness or heaviness in your arm.
 This should subside in the following weeks and months.

-- In severe cases, you might need occupational or physical therapy after the procedure to restore full mobility.
+- In severe cases, you might need occupational or physical therapy after the procedure to regain full mobility.

-Carpal tunnel syndrome surgery can restore the full use and functionality of your hands, and the joy and freedom to be creative and productive again.
+Carpal tunnel syndrome surgery can regain the full use and functionality of your hands, and the joy and freedom to be creative and productive again.
+That is what you can expect after carpal tunnel surgery.
 It’s important to talk to a surgeon about whether this is the right procedure for you.
 Get in touch with us for more information, and to book a consultation.